Home

 Do I need both moisturiser and sunscreen in my skincare routine?

 Moisturiser and sunscreen can't be compared.
 They are unique products that serve very different purposes and are both essential to your daily skincare routine.
+While many moisturisers boast about their SPF capabilities, a moisturiser with sunscreen doesn't really cut it when it comes to adequate sun protection.

 While they may shield you from the sun for a little, these formulas lack the strength to protect your skin against UV ageing (UVA rays), which causes premature ageing.
 Plus, you rarely use enough of the product to achieve proper protection.